Ansonhkg/docker-wp-ebs-ssl/README.md

 - Run the bash script `build.sh` instead of `docker-compose up -d --build`.
 - This would copy the files from `post_build` directory to `app` directory **AFTER** the Wordpress image is copied and mounted on the volume to `app` directory.

-We added the following files with these addtional code:
+# We edited the following files with some addtional code:
 ### .htaccess

 ```apacheconf